eliphatfs/constellations/README.md

 You can also mount the directory as `rclone --ca-cert weka.crt mount endpointname:/taurusd/ /mount/point --no-modtime`.
 But if your path contains large directories the access would be slow.
 You can also mount a small sub-directory if you like.
 You can set Other as the provider when using rclone config.

+There is a limit on chunk sizes and number of chunks per file currently.
+There cannot be more than 10000 chunks, and the chunk size is required to be within 5MiB to 5GiB. `rclone` defaults to 5MiB.
+If you are uploading a single file larger than 50GB, add `--s3-chunk-size 100M`.
+If you are uploading a single file larger than 1TiB, think again and don't do that.

 `weka.crt` can be downloaded from this repository.
 For `aws`, it needs to be specified as `--ca-bundle weka.crt`.

 Do not create other buckets.
 The files will not be available on the FS and may be deleted at any time.